 MEETING REQUIREMENTS.
 In order to promote general awareness of research activities and to share ideas among members of the DRS program, all students and faculty are expected to regularly attend DRS sponsored functions.
-Student attendance is required at the following DRS events:
+Student attendance is mandatory at the following DRS events:

-- 1. DRS Orientation Meetings One-time event at beginning of each Semester. - Program faculty research summaries 1st year students only one-time event (multiple sessions as needed) at the beginning of the fall semester.

-- 3. NDRB Fall and Spring symposia One-time event at the end of each semester. - 4.
+- 1. DRS Orientation Meetings event at beginning of each semester. - 2.
+Program faculty research summaries 1st year students only one-time event (multiple sessions as needed) at the beginning of the fall semester. - 3.
+NDRB Fall and Spring symposia One-time event at the end of each semester. - 4.
 DRS Seminar Series weekly event during the Fall and Spring Semesters DRS students are required to attend all DRS seminars.
-Note that DRS PhD students are also welcome to attend the weekly Neuroscience or other (e.g. MMI) seminars as well, but that is optional and does not replace the requirement of attendance at DRS seminars. - 5.
+Note that DRS PhD students are also welcome to attend the weekly Neuroscience or other (e.g. MMI) seminars, but optional attendance at other seminar series does not replace the requirement of attendance at DRS seminars. - 5.
 Attendance by DRS students is also required at lunches with DRS seminar speakers.